Profile

 My Typical Day:

-I get up, but not too early, and either take a bus or train into the office in Mile End / Step-ney Green (or, at the moment, take a right turn into my living room) and open up my com-puter.
+I get up, but not too early, and either take a bus or train into the office in Mile End / Stepney Green (or take a right turn into my living room) and open up my computer.
 A big part of my day is answering emails, or writing / editing articles for our website.

 -